 We do the heavy lifting with the corrected scans so this allows you to go home with a manageable file.
 The most popular format for finishing is by far the H.264 codec.
 It's very versatile and can easily be viewed on both PC and Mac.
 It can also be directly uploaded to platforms like Facebook, YouTube and Vimeo without additional work.
 If you want to finesse your film further with some simple cuts you can also bring the H.264 files into your editor of choice.
 If you're inclined to experiment with colour after our edit then we'd recommend going with ProRes as they retain more information and will let you manipulate the RGB channels further.

 When you send us your films we kindly ask you to send us a blank hard drive formatted to exFAT.
 This can be a USB stick, an SD card or a larger SSD or HDD.
 Just make sure the drive is large enough to support the files you require.
 Sometimes it is necessary to format drives so please make sure no important information is on your drive before sending.
 Please attach the drive to your note or order confirmation sent with the film.
 Do not put it on or inside film boxes or hide it inside wrapping as it increases the likelihood of it being discarded upon arrival.
 By supplying us with an appropriate drive you make our workflow faster and we can get films back to you quickly.
 We can also do transfers via Google Drive but please note that there is a 5GB cap per file and upload speeds can be slow because we have hundreds of files syncing to the cloud each week.
 Due to high volume these files can only be stored on the cloud for three weeks.

-8mm film is charge per 50ft of film and 16mm is charged per 100ft of film.
+8mm film is charged per 50ft of film and 16mm is charged per 100ft of film.
 If you are sending under 400ft of 8mm or 16mm film you can use the regular 8mm/16mm listings.
-If you are sending 400ft of 8mm or 16mm film or over you can use the 400ft + listings which is discounted.
+If you are sending 400ft or over you can use the 400ft + listings which are discounted.